 OTHER COLORS IN THE SAME COLOR FAMILY

-After selecting my cool and warm yellows, I then look at any other colors in the same color family that may be helpful, that I may want to include in my palette.
+After settling on my cool and warm yellows, I turn my attention to other colors in the same family that could be beneficial for my palette.

-I can eliminate Naples Yellow as I mentioned earlier because this is not a color that I use often in my floral or bird paintings.
+Naples Yellow, as mentioned earlier, can be eliminated since it’s not a color I frequently use in my floral or bird paintings.

 I’ll start with Quinacridone Gold.
-This is a color loved by many artists.
-And indeed, it’s a very beautiful, glowing golden yellow.
-It makes gorgeous, lush grees and beautiful salmon color with pink.
-However, it now consists of three or two pigments, depending on the brand (it used to be made with only one pigment, PO49).
-What is worth noting is that one of those pigments is always PY150.
-It is used to make Quinacridone Gold across all brands that offer this color.
+This color is beloved by many artists for its beautiful, glowing golden yellow, creating lush greens and a stunning salmon color when mixed with pink.
+However, it now consists of three or two pigments, depending on the brand, whereas it used to be made with only one pigment, PO49.
+Notably, one of these pigments is always PY150, consistently used across all brands offering Quinacridone Gold.

 Are you still here?

-So knowing that, I can create my own Quinacridone Gold by mixing Transparent Yellow PY150 with some kind of reddish-brown, which is of course, Burnt Sienna PR101.
-So if I can mix it with my single pigmented colors, I can eliminate Quinacridone Gold from my list.
+Still with me?
+Given this understanding, I can craft my version of Quinacridone Gold by mixing Transparent Yellow PY150 with a reddish-brown, like Burnt Sienna PR101.
+This ability to replicate it with single-pigmented colors allows me to eliminate Quinacridone Gold from my list.